sphildreth/blackboard/assets/README.md

 # Blackboard Assets

-This directory contains logo and branding assets for the Blackboard BBS project.
+This directory contains logo and branding assets for the Blackboard project.

 ## Logo Files